 The Fake It Till You Make It maxim rose to fame back in 2016 due in part to Harvard Psychologist Amy Cuddy’s TED Talk Your Body Language May Shape Who You Are.
 Amy talked about how faking confidence during job interviews will help you land a job.
 Eventually, the concept was misinterpreted to mean faking something just to become it and even though the idea is good, it took a bad rap to people that Amy had to explain its true concept.
+Still, there are many examples of how faking it can lead to success.

 People Who Faked It Till They Made It